Easy Homemade Strawberry Shortcake

 - Whisk together flour, baking powder, baking soda, sugar, and salt in a mixing bowl.

 - Bake until tops and bottoms are golden brown, approx 12-15 minutes.
-Let cool completely.
+Let cool a few minutes in the pan and then transfer to wire rack to cool completely.

 For the whipped cream

-- While they are cooling, in a large bowl beat the heavy cream, 2 Tablespoons sugar if using, and vanilla on medium-high speed until soft-medium peaks form, about 3 minutes.
+While they are cooling, in a large bowl beat the heavy cream, 2 Tablespoons sugar if using, and vanilla on medium-high speed until soft peaks form, about 3 minutes.

 - Slice the biscuits in half and layer with strawberries and their juices and whipped cream.
 Serve immediately.